 Tesla Cybertruck Deliveries Begin: The Most Divisive EV Ever Is Finally Real

-After years of memes, delays, and speculation, the Tesla Cybertruck is finally in customer hands.
-Tesla’s first delivery event took place at Gigafactory Texas, with Elon Musk delivering the first 10 Cybertrucks to customers in a typically theatrical fashion.
-The production version is polarising — still unmistakably wedge-shaped, all stainless steel exoskeleton, and unlike anything else on the road.
+After years of memes, delays, and speculation, the Tesla Cybertruck is finally in customers’ hands.
+Tesla’s first delivery event took place at Gigafactory Texas, with Elon Musk delivering the first 10 Cybertrucks to customers in a typically theatrical fashion that has become characteristic of the brand’s identity.
+The production version of the Cybertruck is undeniably polarizing, still unmistakably wedge-shaped, and features an all-stainless-steel exoskeleton that gives it a truly unique appearance, setting it apart from anything else currently on the road.

 Source: Tesla